Franklin/Foxboro Line

-Foxboro station is located on a branch line, which connects with the Franklin Line at Walpole.
+Foxboro station is located on the Framingham Secondary branch line, which connects with the Franklin Line at Walpole.
 Previously, trains only served the station during special events at Gillette Stadium.
-Pilot weekday service to Foxboro ran from October 2019 to November 2020 and resumed in May 2022.
+Pilot weekday service to Foxboro ran from October 2019 to November 2020; it resumed in May 2022 and was made permanent in October 2023.

 History

 The earliest predecessor to the Franklin Line began in 1835 when the Boston and Providence Railroad built a branch from Dedham to Readville, connecting with the main line from Boston to Providence.
 This was followed, in 1848, by the Norfolk County Railroad, which ran from Dedham to Walpole.
 After various mergers and acquisitions, the line become part of the New York and New England Railroad until 1898, the New York, New Haven and Hartford Railroad until 1968, and, ultimately, Penn Central until its 1970 bankruptcy.

 What is today's Franklin Branch was a portion of the Midland Line of the New Haven's Midland Division, the New Haven's secondary route between Boston and New York; the MBTA's Dorchester Branch and the abandoned segments from Franklin to Willimantic, Connecticut via Blackstone were the remaining components of the Midland Line.
 In 1910, the passenger route on the Midland Line was a regional inter-city train that continued to New York via the Highland Line segment of the Highland Division between Willimantic and Waterbury, Connecticut, then continuing down the Housatonic Railroad to the New Haven Line.
 Service was eventually shortened to Waterbury in 1937.

 However, in the 1940s and early 1950s service, including the New Haven's Nutmeg and several unnamed trains from Boston to Hartford and Waterbury continued.
 It was shortened to Blackstone when the two southern spans of the bridge crossing the Quinebaug River in Putnam, Connecticut washed out during Hurricane Diane in 1955.
 The bridge was never repaired, and the line was abandoned between Willimantic and Putnam in 1959.